kthapa101/lab-01-template/lab-01.md

 8. Implement a function `generate_twin_primes` which takes in as a parameter an upper bound and prints out all pairs of twin primes less than that bound.
 A pair should be printed only if both its primes are less than the bound.

 9. As we did for basic prime numbers, now lets count them.
 Implement a function `count_twin_primes` which takes in as a parameter an upper bound and returns the number of pairs of twin primes less than that bound.
-A pair should only be included if both its primes are less than the bound.
+A pair should only be included if both its primes are less than the bound. **(7 pts)**

 10. Test that your function is correct by calling from the command-line `pytest main.py::test_count_twin_primes`